ila-w/mac-folder-tutorial/tutorial.md

-# How to Change a Folder's Icon using Terminal in Mac OSX
+<h1 align="center">How to Change a Folder's Icon using Terminal in Mac OSX</h1>
-> Difficulty: Medium - Time Required: 45 minutes  - By: Ila Wallace
+<h6 align="center">Difficulty: Medium - Time Required: 45 minutes  - By: Ila Wallace</h6>

 ---
 ## Introduction